Irrigation System Design: 2026 Step-by-Step Lawn Guide

 Precipitation Rate (PR): This is the rate at which your sprinklers apply water, measured in inches per hour.
 A good irrigation system design matches the PR of the sprinklers to the soil’s absorption rate to avoid runoff.

 Distribution Uniformity (DU): This metric measures how evenly water is applied across a zone.
-A high DU (often 70% or more) means your lawn is getting a consistent amount of water everywhere, while a low DU indicates dry spots and wet spots.
-Proper head spacing is the biggest factor in achieving high DU.
+A high DU (often 70% or more) means your lawn is getting a consistent amount of water everywhere.
+The sprinkler distribution curve is a graph that visually represents this, showing how water application varies as you move away from the sprinkler head.
+Proper head to head spacing is the biggest factor in achieving a high DU and an even curve.

 Phase 5: Selecting the Right Components